Education & Training

 - Links Hall: as part of their fiscal sponsorship program, Links also provides insurance

 - The Actors Fund: provides personal health insurance guidance, solutions-based health care counseling, experience-based health referrals, and more.

-The Alliance of Artists Communities is an international association of artists’ residencies— a diverse field of more than 1,500 programs worldwide that support artists of any discipline in the development of new creative work.
+The Artist Communities Alliance (ACA) is an international association of artists residencies—a diverse field of more than 1,500 programs worldwide that provide time, space, and resources for artists to advance their creative practice.